Logger Butte

 Logger Butte is a 6160. ft mountain summit near the western edge of the North Cascades, in Skagit County of Washington state.
 It is located north of Marblemount and Diobsud Buttes, on the shared boundary of North Cascades National Park and the Noisy-Diobsud Wilderness.
-Its nearest higher peak is Electric Butte, 1.0 mi to the north.
+The nearest higher peak is Electric Butte, 1.0 mi to the north.
 Precipitation runoff from Logger Butte drains into tributaries of the Skagit River.